keljia/BreakfastWumpus/README.md

-BreakfastWumpus
+Wumpus Team Breakfast
 ===============

-Kelly sucks and Sarang is better than her
+Kelly is better than Sarang